jamesfitton/cxr/README.md

 - exporting the image to an image collection on GEE
 - exporting image metadata to a feature dataset

+**Further Analysis**

+Using the image metadata output from step 3, if you have available to you via a tidal model or a tide gauge, a tide stage can be assigned to each image in a grid cell using the data/time of image aquisition.

+Coast X-Ray was developed using the [NOC POLPRED] (https://noc-innovations.co.uk/software/offshore) model API under license.
+Therefore, code to allocate a tide stage to each image and the further processing is not provided here.
+However, the freely accessible [FES2014](https://www.aviso.altimetry.fr/en/data/products/auxiliary-products/global-tide-fes.html) tidal model has been used by others and a version of Coast X-Ray is in development.

 ## 3.0 Installation